EricLambrecht/react-timing-hooks/docs/loops-and-intervals/useTimer.md

 Use this hook if you want to create a timer, i.e. a reactive number that is **incremented every second**.

+{: .note }
-**Note**: By default, the timer is _stopped_ on mount and has to be started manually.
+By default, the timer is _stopped_ on mount and has to be started manually.
 If you want the timer to start immediately on mount, use `settings.startOnMount`.

-Stopping the timer will also reset the timer value to it's initial value per default.
+Stopping the timer will also reset the timer to it's initial value per default.
 However, this can be changed via `settings.resetOnStop`.
+You can manually reset it via the returned `reset()` control-function.

+#### Alternatives

-For a more versatile hook, look at [useCounter()](/react-timing-hooks/intervals-api/useCounter.html).
+- For a more versatile hook, look at [useCounter()](/react-timing-hooks/intervals-api/useCounter.html).
-For a "reverse timer", see [useCountdown()](/react-timing-hooks/intervals-api/useCountdown.html).
+- For a "reverse timer", see [useCountdown()](/react-timing-hooks/intervals-api/useCountdown.html).

 ## Example